vhnam/uxdesign-certificate-notes/1 Foundations of User Experience Design/2 Thinking like a UX designer.md

 ### Mobile

-Average session is 72 seconds (desktop 150).
+Average session is 72 seconds (desktop 150 seconds).
 Users are goal orientated, trying to complete a single task.

 - CTAs front and centre
 - Nav menus short and simple, only core functions